Toshizoo/RefPyMule/python_test_code/xml_parse_mulesoft/README.md

 |-|-|
 | xmltodict | python -m pip install xmltodict |

-## Analysis target folder
+## Parsing folder

+- Parse the XML files in the ./data/api folder.
   - Copy the Mule project folder in the workspace folder to the . /data/api folder.

 ## Execution method